PeterSYoo/tteokBowl/README.md

 # Next Steps
 - Add responsive design for mobile and tablets.
 - Have data created by user be locked to user session.
+- Let user add to favorites when logged in to their session and saved to their session.